oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 For security and performance reasons, some methods are not permitted.
 See the Advanced deployment section below for how to set up your own node with a custom set of enabled methods.

+## Running in Node.js

+This package and some of its dependencies do not support running in Node.js.
+Only use this package in browsers.

 # Example code